Tennis causes tensions with Australians stranded by COVID-19 | Health

 Tennis causes tensions with Australians stranded by COVID-19

+The tensions highlight the challenges facing Olympic Games host Japan, with public opinion largely against the event scheduled from July 23-Aug.
+8 in Tokyo.
+A survey this month found 80% of Japanese want the games either cancelled or delayed as worries mount about a record surge in coronavirus cases across the country.

+Prime Minister Yoshihide Suga however vowed on Monday to forge ahead with Olympic preparations.
+"TIME TO BE SELFISH"

-Officials in Victoria state, home to the Open, said hosting the tournament did not come at the cost of about 40,000 stranded Australians.
-"No-one has been set aside coming from other jurisdictions into Victoria by virtue of the Australian Open going ahead," said Brett Sutton, Victoria chief medical officer.
+Officials in Australia's Victoria state, home to the Open, said hosting the tournament did not disadvantage about 40,000 stranded Australians.
+"No-one has been set aside coming from other jurisdictions into Victoria by virtue of the Australian Open going ahead," said Brett Sutton, Victoria's chief medical officer.
 "They are separate decisions that are made upon their own merits."

+Prime Minister Scott Morrison told a radio interviewer that no Australian was being prevented from coming home because of the Grand Slam.
+The comments come amid calls to cancel the tournament.

+"It's time to be selfish, time for Victoria to put ourselves first," 3AW radio broadcaster Neil Mitchell said.
+"Call off the Australian Open.
+It's not worth the risk."
+An opposition leader in Victoria's state parliament, Tim Smith, accused Premier Daniel Andrews of double standards, urging him to "bring the Victorians home or cancel the Open".

 Australia, which has managed the coronavirus better than many other nations through targeted lockdowns and high rates of testing and contact tracing, reported zero local COVID-19 cases on Monday.
-But adding to the frustration for stranded Australians, the head of health department on Monday warned Australia may not fully reopen its international borders this year.
+But the head of the health department warned Australia may not fully reopen its international borders this year.

 "Even if we have a lot of the population vaccinated, we don't know whether that will prevent transmission of the virus," Brendan Murphy told the Australian Broadcasting Corp.
 STRICT LIMITS